Close

 • Final Deadline: late summer

 Newly admitted students should submit their general application as soon as possible after completing their Intent to Enroll.
-An Incoming Student Early Action Deadline is offered at the beginning of August, with a limited number of scholarships awarded that month.
-Students who miss this early action deadline are still encouraged to apply, as applications submitted afterward will be considered for all scholarships awarded after the final deadline.
+An Incoming Student Early Action Deadline is offered at the end of July, with a limited number of scholarships awarded in August.
+Students who miss the Incoming Student Early Action Deadline are still encouraged to apply, as most scholarships are awarded after the final deadline.
 For more details, please refer to the Student Deadline chart on our website.

 Please note that incoming students who apply prior to submitting their Intent to Enroll will not be matched to any scholarships in the system, as no student information data (including major and class level) is available.
 It is important that these students return to Aztec Scholarships a few days after submitting their Intent to Enroll to review any Recommended Opportunities that become available once their data is updated within the system.

-Applicants who wish to be considered for scholarships that require financial need are required to submit a Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application and have a complete financial aid file on record by each scholarship's posted deadline.
+Applicants who wish to be considered for scholarships that require financial need must submit a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application and ensure their financial aid file is complete by each scholarship’s posted deadline, including completion of any required verification or requested documentation.

-All student responses to application questions within Aztec Scholarships must be authentic, accurate and composed by student applicants.
-Submissions must reflect personal experiences, perspectives and achievements.
+All responses to application questions submitted through Aztec Scholarships must be authentic, accurate, and written by student applicants.
+Submissions should reflect on personal experiences, perspectives, and achievements.

-• Students may not plagiarize, falsify information, commit forgery, or otherwise make a knowingly false written statement as part of the scholarship process.
+• Students may not plagiarize, falsify information, commit forgery, or knowingly submit false or misleading statements as part of the scholarship application process.

 • No other individuals (including family members) may compose or submit any information in Aztec Scholarships on behalf of student applicants.

-Any attempt to submit responses that are not applicants’ original work will result in disqualification from the scholarship process.
-In addition, students who violate this policy may be reported to the Center for Student Rights and Responsibilities for non-academic misconduct.
-Any student who has been selected to receive a scholarship and is later found to have violated this policy is in jeopardy of having the scholarship rescinded.
+Any submission that includes responses not created by applicants will result in disqualification from the scholarship selection process.
+Students who violate this policy may also be reported to the Center for Student Rights and Responsibilities for non-academic misconduct.
+Applicants who are awarded a scholarship and are later found to have violated this policy may have their scholarship rescinded.

 All students must adhere to the university's Artificial Intelligence (AI) usage policy and comply with the guidelines set forth by SDSU’s Information Technology Division.